per1234/EtherEventQueue/README.md

   - Type: char array
 - Parameter: deviceID - The node number of the device.
 The device IP address must be in the node array in EtherEventQueue.cpp.
   - Type: byte
-- Parameter: port - The port being used for events.
-This is used only for sending acks, queue() allows sending to any port, the device Ethernet port is configured with the EthernetServer initialization.
+- Parameter: port - The default port used for sending events.
+This is used when no port is specified with queue().
   - Type: unsigned int
 - Parameter(optional): queueSizeMax - Maximum number of events to queue.
 Longer entries will be truncated to this length.
 If this parameter is not passed then the default will be used.
   - Type: byte